 In doing the work for our Plugin Vulnerabilities service we have seen that the security of WordPress plugins can be quite poor.
 We have also seen that many of the suggestions for determining if a plugin is secure or not, are not effective.
 For example, just because a plugin is popular or has a lot of reviews doesn’t mean it is secure, no matter how many security companies try to tell you otherwise.
 The only way to have a good idea as to the security of a plugin is to have review of its security done.

-As part of our service we already do security reviews of plugins selected by our customers, but for those not interested in our service, those needing to guarantee that a plugin is reviewed right away or have a plugin not included the Plugin Directory that they want review we now offer the same type of review for a fee.
+As part of our service we already do security reviews of plugins selected by our customers, but for those not interested in our service, those needing to guarantee that a plugin is reviewed right away or have a plugin not included the Plugin Directory that they want reviewed, we now offer the same type of review for a fee.

-Having the security review of a plugin you use probably make the most sense for those with websites that are high profile and likely targeted by hackers, those that handle sensitive data, and those that allow the public to create WordPress accounts since many vulnerabilities exist in plugins that are only exploitable by those logged in to WordPress.
+Having the security review of a plugin you use probably make the most sense for those with websites that are high profile and likely targeted by hackers, websites that handle sensitive data, and websites that allow the public to create WordPress accounts since many vulnerabilities exist in plugins that are only exploitable by those logged in to WordPress.